stratux/dump1090/README-dump1090.md

 This modified version of dump1090 is maintained by Oliver Jowett
 <oliver@mutability.co.uk> and is released under the GPL (v2 or later).

-Enhancements for Stratux written by AvSquirrel (https://github.com/AvSquirrel) and released under the GPL (v2 or later)